Frequently Asked Questions

 I am a Social Scientist.
 How much Mathematics do I need to know?

-Mathematics is not a formal requirement for being accepted into the programme.
+Mathematics is not a formal requirement (Under revision for 2015/2016) for being accepted into the programme.
 However, if you want to specialize in Environmental Systems Analysis and you have no university level Mathematics course already, we strongly recommend you take one before you start.
 An introductory course will usually be sufficient.
 What you need to know is first order differential equations and some linear algebra/matrix calculations.
 A course in Statistics is useful too, although also not a formal requirement.

 Can I study this course online?